 The six hundred dollar system does work... in fact, electrically it's pretty good.
 However, it lacks just about all the amenities.
-Whereas I can sit back and move the dish of my Radio Shack system with a wireless remote control... a disgusting, bourgeois practice, I know... you actually have to go outside drive a video recorder or a monitor.
+Whereas I can sit back and move the dish of my Radio Shack system with a wireless remote control... a disgusting, bourgeois practice, I know... you actually have to go outside and bounce this thing around by hand.
+It would be a party in winter.